kaashvijain/Automated-Data-Pipeline-Aithent/README.md

 # Automated Data Pipeline
-Automated Data Pipeline was a project I developed and worked on during my time in Aithent Inc. This project implements an end-to-end automated workflow for student data management.
+Automated Data Pipeline was a project I developed and worked on during my time in Aithent Inc. This project implements an end-to-end automated workflow for data management.
 It streamlines database operations, data export to CSV, email notifications, and analytics chart generation using Oracle, Java, and Python.

 ## Features
 - Automatic student ID generation using Oracle sequences and triggers